 Connect With All Employees

 Employee retention and engagement look at all employees – not just the ones sitting behind a computer.
-This means it’s vital to stay connected with your frontline employees.
+So whether you hire contractors or permanent staff, it’s vital to stay connected with your frontline employees.

 Frontliners make up the majority of the global workforce.
 And that means the majority of workers are on the go without access to a corporate email address.